Contrast-Security-OSS/docs/content/installation/net/configuration/YAML-template-net.md

 #==================================================================================
 # application:

-  # Add a value to the ApplicationCreationDTM:group field.
+  # Add the name of the application group with which this application should be associated in the Contrast UI.
-  # group: my-group
+  # group: NEEDS_TO_BE_SET

-  # Add a value to the ApplicationCreationDTM:code field.
+  # Add the application code this application should use in the Contrast UI.
-  # code: my-app-code
+  # code: NEEDS_TO_BE_SET

   # Override the reported application version.
-  #  Example - header:Application-Version
-  # version: 1.2.3.4
+  # version: NEEDS_TO_BE_SET

   # Apply labels to an application.
 Labels must be formatted as a comma-delimited list.
+  #  Example - label1,label2,label3
-  # tags: label1,label2,label3
+  # tags: NEEDS_TO_BE_SET

   # Define a set of key=value pairs (which conforms to RFC 2253) for specifying user-defined metadata associated with the application.
 The set must be formatted as a comma-delimited list of `key=value` pairs.
   #  Example - "business-unit=accounting, office=Baltimore"